March 3, 2025

 image

-Then, click the Playback tab to trim your video, add captions, choose playback options, like In Click Sequence, Automatically, or When Clicked On.
+Then, click the Playback tab to trim your video, add captions, and set playback preferences such as 'In Click Sequence,' 'Automatically,' or 'When Clicked On.'
+This ensures the video plays exactly as intended during the presentation.

 Note: In PowerPoint for Microsoft Office 365 or PowerPoint 2016 version 1709 or later, you can use the In Click Sequence option.
 This way, your video can play in sequence with other actions you've programmed on the slide, like animations or transitions.

-To insert a web video, select Video > Online Videos
+To insert a web video, select Video > Online Videos.

 Image of user selecting the online video option in PowerPoint